digexp/MACM-SDK-iOS/README.md

 ### Authentication

-There are 2 ways to authenticate adressing two different use cases:
+There are 2 ways to authenticate addressing two different use cases:

 #### Authentication with the credentials of the application

-- The username and password are harcoded in the application: The following initializer should be used:
+- The username and password are hard-coded in the application: The following initializer should be used:

 ```objective-c
 CAASService *caasService = [[CAASService alloc] initWithBaseURL:[NSURL URLWithString:@"http://macm.com"] contextRoot:@"myContext" tenant:@"myTenant" username:@"admin" password:@"foobar"];